 Articles' Specifications

-• Approved articles will be compensated for even if they end up not being posted on OwlCrate's Blog right away.
+• Approved articles will be compensated for, even if they end up not being posted on OwlCrate's Blog right away.

-• Word count: Articles should generally be around 1000 words, but we also accept submissions between 750 (minimum) and 2500 (maximum) words.
+• Word count: Articles should generally be around 1000-1500 words, but we also accept submissions between 750 (minimum) and 2500 (maximum) words.

 • Diversity: OwlCrate is committed to showcasing a wide range of voices.
 To achieve this, we encourage bloggers to choose diverse books to include in their articles.
+You're welcome to include past OwlCrate selections across genres to help champion the authors we've worked with.

 Compensation & Limitations